Tpande123/House-Price-Prediction-using-Machine-Learning/README.md

 # Introduction: -

-Creating different regression models to predict the price of a house and finding the accuracy for each of these models to see how the different models compare to one another.
+Creating different regression models to predict the price of a house and finding the R-Squared Error and the Mean Absolute Error for each of these models to see how the different models compare to one another.
 This is a Supervised Machine Learning Problem.
 The different steps involved are  ->